modernweb-dev/web/packages/dev-server-core/docs/code-transformations.md

 ## Plugins

-Generally speaking, the two most important plugins are [@web/dev-server-esbuild](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-server) and [@web/dev-server-rollup](https://github.com/modernweb-dev/web/tree/master/packages/dev-server-rollup).
+Generally speaking, the two most important plugins are [@web/dev-server-esbuild](https://github.com/modernweb-dev/web/tree/master/packages/dev-server-esbuild) and [@web/dev-server-rollup](https://github.com/modernweb-dev/web/tree/master/packages/dev-server-rollup).
 Esbuild can be used for fast transformations, while rollup has a rich plugin ecosystem we can reuse here.

 Some of the examples require you to write your own plugin.
-The examples are straight forward, but you can check the [server plugins](http://github.com/modernweb-dev/web/tree/master/packages/test-runner/docs/server-plugins.md) docs for a more detailed explanation.
+The examples are straight forward, but you can check the [server plugins](https://github.com/modernweb-dev/web/blob/master/packages/dev-server-core/docs/server-plugins.md) docs for a more detailed explanation.

 ## Typescript

 ### esbuild

-To use typescript we recommend using the [@web/dev-server-esbuild](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-server) plugin to transform TS to JS on the fly.
+To use typescript we recommend using [@web/dev-server-esbuild](https://github.com/modernweb-dev/web/tree/master/packages/dev-server-esbuild) to transform TS to JS on the fly.
 It is the fastest approach, introducing only a few milliseconds overhead.

 <details>